| |

 2. Potato masher.
 Peel, core, and steam/boil apples in a small amount of water.
 Make sure they’re truly done and not just tender but mushy.
 Then use your potato masher to puree apples.
 This method can leave you with some chunks, which can be good or bad depending on what you like.

 3. The processor.
-Quarter your apples, steam them till they’re somewhat soft, and run through your processor.
-Depending on your processor and the texture of your apples, you may need to run the pulp (seeds, peelings, etc.) back through your processor 2-3 times.
-You’ve probably heard of Victorio strainers and other produce processors, which are commonly used for making tomato juice in the summer.
-After using many different types, I’ve found that I actually prefer Norpro.
+Quarter your apples, steam them till they’re somewhat soft, and run through your food strainer such as the Johnny apple sauce maker, or the Norpro.
+Depending on your strainer and the texture of your apples, you may need to run the pulp (seeds, peelings, etc.) back through your processor 2-3 time..
+After using many different types, I’ve found that I actually prefer the Norpro.
 It’s just a lot simpler to set up, use, and clean up.

 See all three methods demonstrated in the video below: